HMoreira2020/Prep-Deck/prep-deck-frontend/notes.md

-- style add and remove buttons
--make sure JWT is working, how to access current_user in code -make add buttons work
+- add styling to content_2 so it's center and highlighted in different font color -make sure JWT is working, how to access current_user in code -make add buttons work
 -user user_deck_id variable to set id value to add button when user logs in